-This section of road is part of the 235-mile-long San Juan Skyway that extends west from Durango to Mancos and Cortez, before it turns northeast to Delores and Telluride, continuing to Ridgeway, and looping back to Ouray, where it joins the Million Dollar Highway.
+This road section is part of the 235-mile-long San Juan Skyway that extends west from Durango to Mancos and Cortez before it turns northeast to Delores and Telluride, continuing to Ridgeway and looping back to Ouray, where it joins the Million Dollar Highway.

 Drivers pass by Engineer Mountain and Twilight Peak before climbing over Coal Bank Pass, which has a summit of 10,660 feet.
 It then makes its way to Molas Pass at an elevation of 10,899 feet, which offers a panoramic view of Molas Lake, the Animas River Gorge, and Snowdon Peak.

-The road then descends into Silverton, where numerous historic buildings can be seen, as well as mine tours at the Old Hundred Gold Mine and the Mayflower Mill.
+The road then descends into Silverton, where numerous historic buildings can be seen and mine tours at the Old Hundred Gold Mine and the Mayflower Mill.

 The highway continues from Silverton for 23 miles to Ouray.
 It proceeds up Mineral Creek Valley before ascending to Red Mountain Pass at an of 11,075 feet.
 The ruins of the Longfellow Mine are visible along the way.
 At the top of the pass are several pull-outs, where the mining ruins of the rich Red Mountain District can be seen.
 The road then begins to gradually decline about 2,000 feet as it makes its way along the stunning, steep canyon walls of Uncompahgre Gorge.
 Along the way, numerous mining sites can be viewed from the highway in what was once the booming Red Mountain Mining District.
 Before reaching Ouray, Lookout Point offers a grand view of the town of Ouray.
 Along this trek, the road has steep grades, hairpin curves, and no guard rails.
 Ouray, a picturesque town known as “Little Switzerland of America,” provides one main street, no traffic lights, three waterfalls, four hot springs, and the famous Ouray Ice Park.